lacinoire/master-thesis/docs/sampling-and-validation.md

 One repository had only a single "failed" log, and for two others all the logs were only "null".
 After excluding those we were left with a dataset of 83 repositories with 10 log files each.

+## Moritz Review
+What about other build status, such as canceled, or errored?

 ## Build Failure Reason

 For each of the logs in our dataset we labeled which substring of the log file describes "the reason the build failed".